Skip to content

 +When is the ERC Consolidator Grant deadline?

 The ERC Consolidator Grant typically has one call per year with a deadline in January or February.
-See the ERC Work Programme on the funder's official website for the exact deadline of the current call.
+The exact date is published in the annual ERC Work Programme.
+Check our live deadlines table or the ERC website for the current cycle.

 +Can I move from Starting Grant to Consolidator Grant?

 Yes.
 Many Consolidator Grant holders previously won a Starting Grant.
-Holding a Starting Grant does not disqualify you from applying for a Consolidator when you enter the 7–12 year window post-PhD.
+Holding an active or completed Starting Grant does not disqualify you from applying for a Consolidator when you enter the 7-12 year window post-PhD, as long as the research content is distinct.

 +What is the difference between Consolidator and Advanced Grants?

-Consolidator targets researchers 7–12 years post-PhD who are consolidating their independence.
-Advanced Grants target established research leaders with a 10-year track record of significant achievements — there is no upper career-stage limit.
+Consolidator targets researchers 7-12 years post-PhD who are consolidating their independence.
+Advanced Grants target established research leaders with a 10-year track record of significant achievements, there is no upper career-stage limit on Advanced.

 +How does the interview work?

-Shortlisted Stage 1 applicants present their proposal to a panel of international experts in a 20–30 minute interview in Brussels.
-The interview heavily influences the final decision — thorough preparation is essential.
+Shortlisted Stage 1 applicants present their proposal to a panel of international experts in a 20-30 minute interview in Brussels: a 5-10 minute pitch followed by Q&A. The interview heavily influences the final decision, thorough preparation is essential.

 Looking for proposal-writing advice?